Last Updated on March 17, 2021

 #5 Increased Risk of Injury

 One of the best known side effects of drinking is a loss of coordination.
 If you consider yourself an experienced drinker, you may think you’re immune to these effects.
-However, studies suggest that heavier binge drinkers don’t develop greater tolerance to psychomotor skill impairment than light social drinkers.
+However, studies suggest6 that heavier binge drinkers don’t develop greater tolerance to psychomotor skill impairment than light social drinkers.

 This can have dangerous consequences, especially considering that heavy drinkers often misjudge how drunk they are.
 Loss of coordination combined with poor judgment and decision-making skills can lead to a variety of accidents.
-In 2015, New York City hospitals had about 435,000 injury visits, and over 14,000 of these were alcohol-related.
+In 2015, New York City hospitals had about 435,000 injury visits7, and over 14,000 of these were alcohol-related.

 #6 Damage to Organs & Increased Cancer Risk

 Over time, excessive drinking can lead to conditions like alcoholic hepatitis, cirrhosis, fatty liver, and liver disease.
 Drinking can also affect the pancreas and cause pancreatitis.
-The kidneys aren’t safe from alcohol either: The dehydration caused by drinking can affect kidney function and blood pressure, possibly leading to kidney disease.
-As if that weren’t enough, heavy drinking has been linked to pancreatic, liver, breast, mouth, throat, and colon cancer.
+The kidneys aren’t safe from alcohol either: The dehydration caused by drinking can affect kidney function8 and blood pressure, possibly leading to kidney disease.
+As if that weren’t enough, heavy drinking has been linked to pancreatic, liver, breast, mouth, throat, and colon cancer9.

 #7 Digestion Issues

 Aside from the pancreas, alcohol can also affect the stomach lining and the production of acid.
 This can contribute to ulcers and affect the breakdown of nutrients.
-Over time, this can cause nutrient deficiencies and blood sugar control problems.
+Over time, this can cause nutrient deficiencies10 and blood sugar control problems.